aajonusnet/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 Q: [unintelligible]

 A: You can get it at whole foods.
-Rawsome, you know, you get a better quality at Rawsome.
-Do you know where Rawsome is?
+Rawesome, you know, you get a better quality at Rawesome.
+Do you know where Rawesome is?
 No, you won't find it anywhere.
 665 Rose Avenue.

 Q: Only on Wednesdays and Saturdays.